japila-books/apache-spark-internals/docs/webui/StorageListener.md

 = StorageListener

-StorageListener is a xref:webui:spark-webui-BlockStatusListener.adoc[BlockStatusListener] that uses <<SparkListener-callbacks, SparkListener callbacks>> to track changes in the persistence status of RDD blocks in a Spark application.
+StorageListener is a webui:spark-webui-BlockStatusListener.md[BlockStatusListener] that uses <<SparkListener-callbacks, SparkListener callbacks>> to track changes in the persistence status of RDD blocks in a Spark application.

 [[SparkListener-callbacks]]
 .StorageListener's SparkListener Callbacks (in alphabetical order)